csi21-sdiapos/JAVA-AlumnosPortatiles-AnnotationConfig/readme.md

 		return listaAlumnos;
 	}

 	@Override
 	public Alumno findByIdAlumno(long alumno_id) throws Exception {
-		// The EntityManager class allows operations such as create, read, update, delete EntityManager entityManager = entityManagerFactory.createEntityManager();

 		// the lowercase a refers to the object
 		// :objectID is a parameterized query thats value is set below String query = "SELECT a FROM Alumno a WHERE a.id = :alumnoID";